itstreefam/webActivities/README.md

 ## Extension Settings

 Clone this reprository.
-Then go into the node folder and run "npm i -s express" to install the express package.
+Then go into the node folder and run "npm i" to install all dependencies.
 After that, update the variable 'user_project_directory' in node/index.js with a folder path that the user plans to perform their tasks/work on.

 Run "node index.js" inside the node folder to start up the localhost node server that can capture the web data information and communicate them to a user's working folder.
 Finally, load the extension on Google Chrome by visiting chrome://extensions/, turning on Developer mode, and choosing the option Load unpacked.